 Try one of their seasonal or exclusive beers, or stick to your favorites like the Grapefruit Sculpin.

 See Related: Best Places to Travel in Your 20s in the US

 Address: 3725 Greenwood St, San Diego

 Looking for the best breweries San Diego has to offer?
 Since its debut, Modern Times has made a massive impact on the region’s brewing culture.
 The brewery specializes in session brews and specialty coffee-flavored releases that take advantage of their in-house coffee roasting.

 This massively independent establishment knows how to have good fun.
-This employee-owned brewery from the West Coast is well-known for its 16 oz.
-Cans of Fruitlands, Fortunate Islands, and Lomaland, which may be found on the shelves of local stores.
+This employee-owned brewery on the West Coast is well-known for its 16 oz.
+Cans of Fruitlands, Fortunate Islands, and Lomaland, may be found on the shelves of local stores.

 It’s difficult to go wrong with any of the establishment’s offerings, but don’t overlook the java-infused beers made with the company’s own house-roasted coffee (try the Black House stout).

-You can sip on these innovative creations on any of the brewery’s three establishments: the Far West Lounge in Encinitas, the Lomaland Fermentorium, and the North Park Flavordome.
+You can sip on these innovative creations at any of the brewery’s three establishments: the Far West Lounge in Encinitas, the Lomaland Fermentorium, and the North Park Flavordome.